chaos-mesh/rfcs/text/2022-05-12-multi-cluster-support.md

   cluster: *
   name: admin
 ```

+The webhook should also create a `SubjectAccessReview` in the remote cluster to
+check whether the remote user is privileged enough to create the chaos.
+This
+behavior makes it possible for the user to know the authorization error while
+creating the chaos, but not after creation.

 We should also provide an option to stop the webhook (in helm), as it will truly
 bring some inconvenience to the users.
 If the users don’t care about